nitishdube/Getting-and-Cleaning-Data/CodeBook.md

 * `SITTING` (value `4`): subject was sitting during the test
 * `STANDING` (value `5`): subject was standing during the test
 * `LAYING` (value `6`): subject was laying down during the test

+## Steps

+* Download and unzip the dataset
+* Load activity labels + features
+* Extract only the data on mean and standard deviation
+* Load the datasets
+* Merge datasets and add labels
+* Turn activities & subjects into factors
+* Create clean data set file